How to Write Radio

 receiving a cue or making eye contact with an actor playing

 opposite them.
-Double-spaced lines allow actors to mark up their scripts
+Double-spaced lines also allow actors to mark up their scripts

 for inflections, pauses and correct pronunciation of difficult or foreign words.